Amazon HQ2: Criticism and opposition

-Steven Strauss, a visiting professor of public policy at Princeton University and an expert on economic development, in an editorial in USA Today suggested that metropolitan areas should be cautious about bidding too generously to win the Amazon bid.
-He pointed to examples where companies have gone bankrupt or failed to follow up on expansion plans.
-Strauss also wrote that it was possible that cities could over-pay (the so-called "winner's curse") by providing an overly generous incentive package, which would turn out to be a money-losing proposition for the municipality if all the promised jobs did not materialize.

-Conservative and liberal advocacy groups voiced their opposition to various tax breaks promised by cities in hopes of luring Amazon.

 In early 2018, New York University Stern School of Business professor Scott Galloway said Amazon was soliciting bids from places that it never intended to move to solely to gain tax breaks.
 He predicted that HQ2 would be located in either the New York metropolitan area or the Washington metropolitan area; with the decision to create two locations, Galloway ended up predicting both correctly.
 He repeatedly called the competition a "ruse" and a "con".
 Galloway said that "the game was over before it started", claiming that the proximity to both Jeff Bezos' home and the United States Capital made the DC area an obvious choice.

-Former Seattle Mayor Ed Murray announced that he would begin conversations with Amazon about long-term plans for the city, while the Seattle Metropolitan Chamber of Commerce characterized the announcement as a "wake-up call" to Seattle to improve the city's business climate.
-Comparisons were made to Boeing's decision to move its corporate headquarters from Seattle to Chicago in 2001, which came as a surprise to Seattle.
+In an editorial in USA Today, Steven Strauss, a lecturer and visiting professor at Princeton University, suggested that metropolitan areas should be cautious about bidding too generously to win the Amazon bid since companies have failed to follow up on expansion plans.
+Strauss wrote that it was possible that cities could over-pay (the so-called "winner's curse") by providing an overly generous incentive package, which would turn out to be a money-losing proposition for the municipality if all the promised jobs did not materialize.

+Conservative and liberal advocacy groups voiced their opposition to various tax breaks promised by cities in hopes of luring Amazon citing the offers as corporate welfare.

-Jim Balsillie remarked that he was disappointed in W. Edmund Clark, Kathleen Wynne's czar in charge of the Toronto bid, when in 2017 the latter attempted to sell the buyer on "our competitive advantage... software programmers that cost 34% to 38% less than in the US... that's an edge the government is determined not only to maintain but to sharpen."
-Balsillie found this strategy to be "misguided... these strategies put our tech workers in a global race to the bottom, competing on cost with the salaries in Poland, Ukraine, and India."
+Jim Balsillie remarked that he was disappointed in W. Edmund Clark, who was in charge of the Toronto bid, when Clark highlighted the lower salaries of tech workers in Canada compared to the U.S. Balsillie found this strategy to be "misguided... these strategies put our tech workers in a global race to the bottom, competing on cost with the salaries in Poland, Ukraine, and India."

-There were concerns that HQ2 would drop a prosperity bomb on the winning communities.
+There were concerns that HQ2 would drop a "prosperity bomb" on the winning communities that would lead to soaring rents and property taxes.